Colman’s Frequently Asked Summer Registration Questions:

 What are the three price tiers?
 What do they mean?
 How do I choose?

-- Tier III reflects the full cost of sending a camper to the program selected.
+- Tier 3 reflects the full cost of operating camp and sustaining our program throughout the season and the year.
 If you are able to pay this amount, please do.
-Thank you.

-- Tier II is a partially-subsidized rate to help families who can't afford the full cost of the camp program.
-Choose this rate if your family needs a partial subsidy.
+- Tier 2 is a partially-subsidized rate to help families who can't afford the full program cost.

-- Tier I represents a substantial subsidy for families who need assistance to send a child to camp.
-Choose this rate if your family needs it.
+- Tier 1 represents a more substantial subsidy for families who need assistance to attend our programs.
+While this tier covers specific costs related to your attendance, like meals and program supplies, it does not account for year-round operating costs.
+Choose this rate if it best meets your family circumstance.

 What are your payment and refund policies?